danet-hda/computer-networking/2-lab/2-LabTasks.md

 Please re-use the settings from the 1st lab (0-lab) for this lab setup, i.e., same containerlab file und also the same IP address configuration *host00* and *router00*.

+One task will be the recording of the network traffic between two nodes.
+This is typically done, either with the tcpdump oder the wireshark tools. tcpdump is available by default on most Unix systems (e.g., Linux or FreeBSD), while wireshark is a graphical tool that has to be installed.

+Read as preparation about how to capture the network traffic in a containerlab setting this article: https://containerlab.dev/manual/wireshark/

 ## Tasks for the Lab Appointment